Gerald W. Abrams: Career

-Emmy nominations
+Awards

 Abrams has been nominated for two Emmys; the most recent was for Nuremberg, a dramatized account of the war crime trials following the defeat of Nazi Germany in World War II.
 Nuremberg was a four-hour mini-series for Turner Network Television starring Alec Baldwin and Christopher Plummer and directed by Yves Simoneau.
 Premiered in July 2000, the film was one of the highest-rated cable mini-series in history; it won four Emmy Nominations, Brian Cox won for the Best Performance by a Supporting Actor, and it received three Golden Globe nominations and a Producer's Guild Golden Laurel nomination.
 The film won a Gemini Award, Canada's equivalent of an Emmy.

 Abram's second Emmy nomination was for Family of Spies.
-Family of Spies is a fact-based story of John A. Walker, Jr., a Navy chief warrant officer with access to top-secret cryptographic communications.
+Family of Spies is a fact-based story of John A. Walker Jr., a Navy chief warrant officer with access to top-secret cryptographic communications.
 As a result of mounting debts, he sold secrets to the Soviets in 1967, continuing after that.
 He further sought to involve his four children in the espionage until his wife caught on to his activities.
 The film was shot in Vienna, Austria, and it starred Powers Boothe and Lesley Ann Warren.
 Warren was nominated for an Emmy as well.

+In 2023 Abrams was given a Lifetime Achievement Award by Penn State and the Center County Film Festival.

 Personal life

 His late wife, Carol Abrams, was a Peabody Award-winning producer and co-author of Shared Memories.
-They have two children: director-producer-screenwriter J. J. Abrams and Tracy Rosen, a screenwriter who has written TV movies and series television.
-He has five grandchildren.
+They have two children: director-producer-screenwriter Jeffrey Jacob "J. J." Abrams and Tracy (née Abrams) Rosen, a screenwriter who has written TV films and series.
+The singer-songwriter Gracie Abrams is his grand-daughter.